What is a laryngectomy?

-Depending on your condition, a partial or complete laryngectomy will be performed.
+Depending on your condition, your doctor will perform a partial or complete laryngectomy.

-After a laryngectomy, the esophagus and trachea are no longer joined at any point.
-You will need to learn a new way of swallowing to account for this change.
-You will breathe through a hole in your neck called a stoma.
-The stoma is a substitute for the normal airway that is destroyed during surgery.
+After a laryngectomy, the esophagus and trachea no longer share the common space.
+You’ll need to learn a new way of swallowing to account for this change.
+You’ll breathe through a surgical hole in your neck called a stoma.
+The stoma is a substitute for the normal breathing pathway that’s modified during surgery.

-Laryngectomy is a lengthy procedure that lasts between five and nine hours on average.
-The surgery is performed under general anesthesia, meaning you will be asleep and won’t feel pain during the procedure.
+Laryngectomy is a lengthy procedure that typically lasts between five and twelve hours.
+The surgery is performed under general anesthesia.
+That means you’ll be asleep and won’t feel pain during the procedure.

-Your healthcare team will perform a number of tests and consultations prior to your surgery date to assess your health.
-Some of the consultants include speech therapists and swallowing specialists who will help you adjust to life after laryngectomy.
+Your healthcare team will perform a number of tests prior to your surgery to assess your health.
+You’ll also meet with consultants, like speech therapists and swallowing specialists who’ll help prepare you for life after laryngectomy.